OppaiCyber/XppaiXryptos/README.md

 # XppaiXryptos
-Bot Telegram written in PHP
-Using radyakaze Framework
+Bot Telegram that'll handle your Cryptocurrency things written in PHP & Using radyakaze Framework

 # Installation
 * Replace this line on Xryptos.php -> PHPTelebot('Your Token Bot', 'Your Bot Username');<br>